SethCottam/SpiderBox/README.md

 ### Limitations

 + If you are using this for testing prior to your hosted server, be aware that ngrok.com is a shared domain and you'll likely be using one of their subdomains.
-If so then some classically available features to subdomains of an owned domain may not be available ot you.
+If so, then some classically available features to subdomains of an owned domain may not be available ot you.
 Some examples:
   - Cookies can be set to `domian=.example.com` which allows all subdomains and the primary domain to share the same cookies.
 Many shared domain services (like yourSubDomain.ngrok.io) disallow writing shared cookies since it could allow you to hack/disrupt others on the shared service.
 (Example Error: 'Cookie “cookieTest” has been rejected for invalid domain.')